Ladvien/ladvien.github.io/_posts/2016-12-20-hmis-r-sql-introduction.md

 Here are a few pros to explore local reporting tools:

 *   Software vendor ambivalent
-*   No bottleneck due to routing issues (ETO servers are on the easy coast)
+*   No bottleneck due to routing issues
 *   Greater flexibility of reporting
 *   No outage concerns
 *   More control on optimization of queries